-Amendments are marked as deleted or added.
+Revisions are marked as follows: new text | deleted text.

 436-009-0001 Administration of These Rules

 (1) Any orders issued by the division in carrying out the director's authority to enforce Oregon Revised Statute (ORS) chapter 656 and Oregon Administrative Rule (OAR) chapter 436, are considered orders of the director of the Department of Consumer and Business Services.